Blackbird Has Spoken: Part 4

 "Sshh, Cloe, we're starting."

 Cloe quieted down, but could not sit still.
-Her leg jiggled out of control and she literally shifted in her chair every few seconds.
+Her leg jiggled out of control and she shifted in her chair every few seconds.

 Amanda, the night shift social worker, and Garret, the night shift nurse, were there to facilitate the wrap-up group.
-Ivy hated the group, especially tonight, because there were so many in the group and it took forever.
+Ivy hated the group, especially tonight, because there were so many in the group it took forever.
 Being as exhausted as they all were, she was filled with dread.

 Garrett began.
 "Welcome to tonight's wrap up group.
 I'm Garrett, the shift R.N. and to my right is Amanda, social worker."
 Amanda offered a weak smile, knowing it was a difficult night on the unit.

 "We know it's been a very difficult day today, and you are all tired.
 So we're just going to take volunteers to share, then dismiss early.
 I'm going be the contact person tonight for all the men, and Amanda for the ladies.
 If you need to talk, or have any concerns or questions, let us know.
 There are a few new people tonight so let's go around the circle and introduce ourselves.